MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-protect-documents-and-parts-of-documents.md

 ### Compiling the Code
  To use these code examples, run them from the `ThisDocument` class in your project.
 These code examples assume you have an existing <xref:Microsoft.Office.Tools.Word.Bookmark> control named `Bookmark1` on the document in which this code appears.

-## Protecting a Document by Using an VSTO Add-in
+## Protecting a Document by Using a VSTO Add-in

 #### To protect a document by using an application-level VSTO Add-in